ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/index.md

 ## Step 2: Explore EarthCODE

 Take some time to explore EarthCODE’s core features.
-This step will help you become familiar with the platform’s tools and resources, and how they integrate to support your research.
+This step will help you become familiar with the platform's tools and resources, and how they integrate to support your research.
 The best way to follow our tutorials and learn about EarthCODE is by using one of the EarthCODE platforms.
 We recommend visiting the page where we explain how [to choose the right tools and platforms for your work](../Technical%20Documentation/Platforms/).
 Once you're familiar with that, dive deeper into the platform by exploring: